openstack-archive/tripleo-ui/docs/packaging.rst

 This applies both to adding *new* dependencies, and upgrading *existing* ones.

-1. Make the required changes in ``package.json``
+#.
+Make the required changes in ``package.json``
-2.  ``$ rm -rf node_modules``
+#.  ``$ rm -rf node_modules``
-3.  ``$ npm cache clean``
+#.  ``$ npm cache clean``
-4.  ``$ npm install``
+#.  ``$ npm install``
-5.  ``$ npm shrinkwrap``
+#.  ``$ npm shrinkwrap``
-6. Commit those changes along with your dependency changes in ``tripleo-ui``.
+#.
+Commit those changes along with your dependency changes in
-    Your patch should only include the necessary changes to update the dependency.
-Submit another patch for your feature/bugfix.
+    ``tripleo-ui``.
 In the commit message, add a link to the dependency (GitHub or similar), and indicate the project's license.
-We use the "workflow" field on this patch to indicate whether a packager has reviewed the changes: "-1" means this has not happened, or there are issues with the new dependency; "+1" means it's been reviewed, and the change is approved.
+#.
+When you submit the patch, the native npm jobs will pass but the
+    undercloud gate job will fail because the dependency isn't yet in the `openstack-tripleo-ui-deps`_ package.
+This is expected.
+Have the patch be normally reviewed.
+#.
+Once it's about ready to merge, ask RDO to review the licensing.
-7. Update the `openstack-tripleo-ui-deps`_ package.
-Currently, this is done by submitting a pull request on GitHub.
+#.
+Update the `openstack-tripleo-ui-deps`_ package.
+Currently, this
+    is done by submitting a pull request on GitHub.
 There are plans in place to move the workflow for this repository to the gerrit system.
-8. Update the `openstack-tripleo-ui`_ spec so that it points to the new version of `openstack-tripleo-ui-deps`_.
+#.
+(Once per release) Update the `openstack-tripleo-ui`_ spec so that
+    it points to the new version of `openstack-tripleo-ui-deps`_.
 This is done by submitting a patch via `gerrit`_.
+#.
+Recheck the patch.
+All jobs now pass.

 .. _here: http://tarballs.openstack.org/tripleo-ui/
 .. _openstack-tripleo-ui-deps: https://github.com/rdo-common/openstack-tripleo-ui-deps